 What Ali didn’t say at the talk, but has said in interviews elsewhere, is that she considers Islam and religion to be “backward,” and the Quran, “terrible.”
 Were it not for her involvement in the short but controversial film “Submission,” she might have remained obscure.
 The film offended many, in the same way that a movie depicting a naked woman wearing tefillin and tattooed with Torah passages might offend religious Jews and others.

-If Ali abhors the patriarchy and authoritarianism in the Quran and the Hadith (The Muslim counterparts of the Jewish Torah and Gemara et al), we shouldn’t expect her to fancy the Jewish texts or traditions, either.
+If Ali abhors the patriarchy and authoritarianism in the Quran and the Hadith (the Muslim counterparts of the ‘Written’ and ‘Oral’ Torah), we shouldn’t expect her to fancy the Jewish texts or traditions, either.
 While some in the audience might have agreed with her views about Islam, her views about Judaism would be no less damning.
 Wisely, she failed to mention them.
 Indeed, her praise was for Israel’s secularism.
 Never once did she refer to Jewish values, Judaism or how religious-secular coexistence within democracy might function.

 So the question remains: why was somebody who is so clearly anti-religious offered a prominent position at the Jewish State’s Presidential Conference?